 Get a clear picture of your skin.

-Everyone can benefit from skin screening, especially those with certain risk factors.
 Get an enhanced mole mapping using the FotoFinder Automated Total Body Mapping (ATBM) Master.
 Mole scanning can help identify skin cancers such as melanoma early and facilitate prevention, reducing the need for biopsies.
+Following your scan, a dermatologist will provide you with an assessment, medical advice, and a complete report.

 We offer this service in Toronto, Ontario.
 Please note that this service requires an in-person clinic visit.